Definition

 EU Parliament ENVI/SANT Committees To Consider Biotechnology Act Proposal On GMMs And Organ Processing

-EU Parliament committees will review proposals to modernize biotechnology rules for genetically modified micro-organisms (GMMs) and human organ processing on March 24, 2026.
+EU Parliament committees will review proposals to modernize biotechnology rules for genetically modified micro-organisms and organ processing in March 2026.
 The shift toward simplified authorizations and unlimited market consent for GMMs signals a more streamlined regulatory environment for biotech innovation and market access.

 EU Commission Grants Open EU Foundry Status to 'Project Vulcan' Under Chips Act